indexdata/okclient/README.md

 Explanation for the options and keywords used in this example:

-* -S chooses the session for the request
+* `-S` chooses the session for the request
-* -n means no limit on records
+* `-n` means no limit on records
-* -s is simply invoking cURL -s
+* `-s` simply invokes cURLs `-s`
-* -j invokes jq on the response
+* `-j` invokes `jq` on the response (see next section regarding `jq` integration)
-* -d is cURLs --data-binary
+* `-d` is cURLs `--data-binary`

 ### Light integration of jq

 OK applies a lightweight integration of the JSON query tool `jq` with the option `-j` as shown in the previous example.
-OK will put `-s` on the curl request to silence other output than the response, pipe the response to jq, and then apply jq with the -r option.
+OK will put `-s` on the curl request to silence other output than the response, pipe the response to jq, and then apply `jq` with the -r option.

     OK instance-storage/instances -j '.instances[].title'

-One could just pipe the output of OK to jq instead as in `OK instance-storage/instances -s | jq -r '.instances[].title'`, but output from OK other than the response (for example an interactive login) would then go to jq as well.
+One could just pipe the output of OK to `jq` instead as in `OK instance-storage/instances -s | jq -r '.instances[].title'`, but output from OK other than the response (for example an interactive login) would then go to `jq` as well, that's all.

-The `-j` option additional provides a couple of shorthands for some jq query instructions.
+The `-j` option additional provides a couple of shorthands for some `jq` query instructions.

-#### Keyword RECORDS, jq retrieves arrays
+#### Keyword `RECORDS`: make `jq` retrieve arrays
 `RECORDS` will be translated into an instruction to retrieve array(s) from a JSON object.
-This can be used to get the records array from a FOLIO API collection response generically, without necessarily knowing the name of the array, that is.
+This can be used to get the records array from a FOLIO API collection response generically -- without necessarily knowing the name of the array, that is.

     OK material-types -j 'RECORDS[].name'

-This request will get the material types record array ("mtypes") from the material-types response.
+This request will get the material types record array (`mtypes`) from the material-types response.
 The example is equivalent to

-    OK material-types -j '.mtypes[].name'
+    OK material-types -j '.mtypes[].name'  # or
     OK material-types -j '.[keys[]] | (select(type=="array"))[].name'

 With `RECORDS` it is thus possible to iterate over APIs and generically get their record arrays: